wenzstev/personal-site/_posts/2020-12-16-Hosting-App.md

 sudo systemctl restart nginx
 {% endhighlight %}

 If everything worked properly, you should be able to navigate to your domain name and see our project!
-Congragulations, your ERN stack application is officially hosted!
+Congratulations, your ERN stack application is officially hosted!